#AANAM – PTC-AADC Gene Therapy Can Improve Patient Motor Function

 Interim data from the Phase 2 trial (NCT02926066) were shared at the AAN meeting in a poster titled “Improved Motor Function in Children With Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency Treated With Eladocagene Exuparvovec (PTC-AADC): Interim Findings From a Phase 2 Trial.”

 In this trial, eight children with AADC deficiency were given one of two doses of the gene therapy, based on age.
-Specifically, three children younger than 3 were given 2.4 × 1011 viral genomes (vg), while the other five children, who were ages 3 or older, were given 1.8 × 1011 vg.
+Specifically, five children younger than 3 were given 2.4 × 1011 viral genomes (vg), while the other three children, who were ages 3 or older, were given 1.8 × 1011 vg.
 The mean follow-up was 11.5 months, or just less than one year.

 The interim data showed that half of the children achieved the motor milestone of head control within a year of treatment.
 This included three of the five participants given the higher dose, as well as one of the three participants given the lower dose.
 One child, who received the higher dose, was able to sit unassisted within a year of treatment.